+There comes a time when data analysis needs outgrow the capacity of the standard reporting applications.
+Once you realize that standard solutions like Google Analytics or Mixpanel simply can’t do what you need them to, you might consider building a custom business intelligence (or BI) solution.
 The foundation of your new BI solution will be the data integration layer, also referred to as ETL.
 In this article, we’ll drill down in what exactly ETL is, and how your organization can benefit from it.

-What Exactly is ETL?
+What is ETL?

-Implementing ETL in a DWH
+Implementing ETL in a Data Warehouse

 Mirror/Raw layer - This layer is a copy of the source files or tables, with no logic or enrichment.
 Source data is copied and added to the target mirror tables, which then hold historical raw data that is ready to be transformed.